 Following is a complete description of award criteria for all Governmental, Affiliate and Contributing Members.
-The nomination period for AFWA's 2019 Annual Awards is now CLOSED.
-The winners were announced at AFWA's Annual Meeting in September 2019.
+The nomination period for AFWA's 2020 Annual Awards is now OPEN.
+Deadline to submit nominations was COB July 1, 2021.

 - The Seth Gordon Award, the Association's highest honor, is conferred on Administrators who have worked steadfastly and effectively for the best use of North American natural resources in the public trust and for contributions to the programs of the Association.
 Nomination Criteria

 - The John L. Morris Award recognizes lifetime commitment to fish and wildlife stewardship by citizen conservationists who have exhibited exemplary leadership at the highest level and demonstrated a steadfast commitment to large scale natural resource challenges.
 Nomination Criteria

 - The Ernest Thompson Seton Award is given to the state, provincial or federal agency which has best promoted a public awareness of the need to support the science and practice of wildlife management.
 A companion award is also presented to the individual deemed by the agency as the one most responsible for its successful and award-winning program.
 Nomination Criteria

 - The Boone and Crockett Award is sponsored by the Boone and Crockett Club and awarded to a state, territorial or provincial agency for outstanding achievement in promoting and encouraging outdoor ethics.
 A companion award is given to the individual who has been the prime mover in the recognized program.
 Nomination Criteria

 - The Mark J. Reeff Award recognizes a distinguished young professional under the age of 35 for outstanding service in the conservation of fish and wildlife resources.
 Nomination Criteria